neutrinojs/neutrino/docs/faq.md

 config.plugins.push(new webpack.EnvironmentPlugin(['NODE_ENV']));
 ```

-If you wanted to extend this plugin in your project to add more environment variables, you would most likely
+If you wanted to extend this plugin in your own project to add more environment variables, you would most likely
 resort to either adding a new instance of the `EnvironmentPlugin` by requiring webpack yourself, or looping through
-webpack's plugin array, removing the plugin, and re-instantiating it with your arguments.
+webpack's plugin array, removing the plugin, and re-instantiating it with your own arguments.

 ```js
 config.plugins = config.plugins.map(plugin => {